bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 There are two key benefits:

-1. Helps form a strong habit and diminishes the emotional impression of the scale.
+1. Forms a strong habit and diminishes the emotional impression of the scale.
 2. Allows you to smooth out the noise and see a clear trend.

 Here's a comparison of daily weight measurement data in black compared with a moving average in red.